 Join me.
-Perhaps you will learn some things you didn't know about the wonderfully spooky Unsolved Mysteries, the classic crime series that recently got a reboot courtesy of Stranger Things executive producer Shawn Levy.
+Perhaps you will learn some things you didn’t know about the wonderfully spooky Unsolved Mysteries, the classic crime series that recently got a reboot courtesy of Stranger Things executive producer Shawn Levy.
 The show celebrates its 35th anniversary this year; here’s what you should know.

 The three specials, called Missing… Have You Seen This Person?, were hosted by David Birney and his wife Meredith Baxter and aired on NBC in April 1986.
 The specials were so successful that producers Terry Dunn Meurer and John Cosgrove decided to broaden the scope of the show to include all kinds of mysteries.

 When what would become the pilot episode of Unsolved Mysteries (but was then just a special) debuted on January 20, 1987, it was hosted by Raymond Burr.
 Karl Malden helmed the next two specials, and then Stack took over hosting duties, narrating the next few specials and the weekly episodes until the show went off the air in 2002.
 Later, when the show was revived, Dennis Farina took over hosting duties.
 (Stack had passed away in 2003; Farina died 10 years later.)

 “This is an Unsolved Mysteries hallmark, and it’s a secret,” Vassar said in DVD commentary, “but if the narrator talks a lot, and the actors don’t talk at all, it means the acting is really pretty bad, and the narrator is going to cover everything up.
 If there’s everything out in the clear between the actors, it means the actors were usually pretty good.
 So the game was, how many seconds of the sync sound takes could you get to play in the open?
 The more sync you got to play in the open, the better the scene.
 Pretty simple.”

 5. The reenactments weren’t the most important component of Unsolved Mysteries.